The Bad Idea Reunion: Synopsis

 "It's never too early to think about your future," muses an infant (Minna Haller) in voice-over (London Angelis) in the carseat of a car in motion on a rainy night.
 The baby contemplates the ideas to come with growing up, good and bad.
 "My good ideas will manifest as shapes... pure, clean, simple geometry."
 The shapes - a red pyramid, a blue sphere, and a green cube - float before and past the baby's eyes.
 "My bad ideas will manifest as people... with straight black hair, albino skin, and bright green eyes."

 Someday, when grown up, the adult child will have a final bad idea, and all the "bad idea people" will gather together at the airport to board a plane, looking as though they are there for a family reunion since they all resemble one another.
 The image transitions from the infant in the carseat to one of a plane on a tarmac on a day with low visibility.
 Aboard the plane, thinks the infant, a very old man tells the rest of the passengers in a cracked voice: I am the original bad idea.
-I was hear before any of you.
+I was here before any of you.
 I'm the idea to make all of you and put you on this plane.
 When asked where they are going to land, he tells them they are not going to land anywhere.
 "And if they look worried, he'll try to soothe them."
 The old man will say: Don't worry, it's never too late to think about your future.

 On the tarmac, the plane begins to taxi in preparation for takeoff and fades into the distance.